aws-samples/shopfloor-connectivity/docs/README.md

 -   Revocation: Revocation will be checked against CLRs.
 -   ApplicationUri: Checks the Application name in the Subject Alternative Names against the Application description.

 Example of OPCUA server configuration using Basic256Sha256 security profile for signed and encrypted traffic using a X509 certificate and private key, which can be generated by the adapter as a self-signed certificated which is valid for 365 days.
 A daily warning and metric value will be generated staring 30 days before the certificate expires.
-Server certificates will be checked using certificates and certificate revocation lists stored in sub directories under the specified base directory for that server.
+Server certificates will be checked using certificates and certificate revocation lists stored in subdirectories under the specified base directory for that server.

 ```json
 "OPCUA-SERVER-1": {